OPT News Reporter Jobs

 Target newsrooms with established international hiring records

-Larger broadcast networks, national digital outlets, and wire services have HR infrastructure familiar with OPT and H-1B sponsorship.
+Larger broadcast networks, national digital outlets, and wire services have HR infrastructure familiar with OPT and H-1B visa sponsorship.
 Smaller local stations often lack this experience, so prioritizing mid-to-large outlets improves your sponsorship odds considerably.

 Clarify whether your degree qualifies for STEM OPT extension